 The table control name is flights, and it is created on screen number 100.
 The table control name in an ABAP program should be identical to the table control created on the screen.

 What is correct to say about Screen Flow Logic for Table Control: (There are three correct answers) You must use the LOOP ...
 ENDLOOP statement in the PBO event block in the screen flow logic, you must implement in the PAI just for programs that allow changes in the table lines.
-This statement is required for each table control on your screen It is required to copy the data back and forth from the ABAP program to the table control fields and vice-versa The table control must be declared in the ABAP program for each table control defined on the screen The ability to scroll using a scroll bar is manually implemented and managed by the program.
+The LOOP statement is required for each table control on your screen It is required to copy the data back and forth from the ABAP program to the table control fields and vice-versa The table control must be declared in the ABAP program for each table control defined on the screen The ability to scroll using a scroll bar is manually implemented and managed by the program.

 What is correct to say about Modifying Screens Dynamically: (There are two correct answers) SCREEN is an internal table with the header line, and you do not need to declare this in the program You can see this table in the Debugger, and you can only access it through its header line You can modify the attribute of the screen element in an ABAP program during the PBO event block.